 Here’s how starting a battery with steel wool works:

-Rubbing steel wool with a batter generates a current through the small steel wires, and these will, in turn, heat up and ignite.
+Rubbing steel wool with a battery generates a current through the small steel wires, and these will, in turn, heat up and ignite.
 Finer steel wool works best for this process.
 You can also rub a metal paperclip against the terminals of a battery to create sparks.
 This process works the same way the wires in toaster ovens and light bulbs work.

 Here’s how to start a fire with a battery and steel wool: